Meet Our Team

 615-322-2875

-As Assistant Provost for Research Integrity and Compliance at Vanderbilt, Liane Moneta-Koehler oversees the Research Integrity and Compliance Program.
-She collaborates with various departments to enhance Vanderbilt's research integrity and accountability, helps faculty navigate policies, and mitigates institutional risk.
-She also serves as the export control officer and facilitates Vanderbilt's partnership with the U.S. Army.
+As Assistant Provost for Research Integrity and Compliance at Vanderbilt, Liane Moneta-Koehler oversees the Research Integrity and Compliance Program, which includes human subjects research, research security, and export compliance.
+She collaborates with various departments to enhance Vanderbilt's research integrity and accountability, helps faculty navigate policies, and supports research growth in a manner that mitigates risk.
 Previously a director in the Office of the Vice Provost and a postdoctoral fellow, Moneta-Koehler holds a Ph.D. in Psychology and Human Development and has expertise in math cognition and doctoral student success.

 Herschel Pollard